chanchalKhatua/DevOps-Lecture-Notesfromscalar/AWS1mynote/AWS_MD_format_note.md

    * Roles
    * Users
    * Policies / Permissions
-   * Groups [cite: 23, 24, 25, 26, 27]
+   * Groups
 * IAM users can be accessed in the following 3 ways:
    * AWS Console
    * CLI (Command Line Interface)
-   * API [cite: 23, 24, 25, 26, 27]
+   * API
 * In MNCs, permissions will not be provided for individual users.
-Create the Groups and add the users to them. [cite: 25, 26, 27]
+Create the Groups and add the users to them.
-* Users & Groups are for the End users. [cite: 26, 27]
+* Users & Groups are for the End users.
-* Roles are for the AWS Services. [cite: 26, 27]
+* Roles are for the AWS Services.

 ##   IAM User Creation Steps